dinesh21o9/interface/README.md

 Added Search bar ad Cards under it.
-You can find data of the card in src.
+You can find data of the Cards in src.
-Proper styling of cards is not done.
+Proper styling of cards is done.
-Pagination is added, have to add cards through pagination(length issue persists).
+Pagination is added and added cards through pagination.
+Use ChatGPT to understand how Pagination works and what all are inputs for it Get the text entered in search bar on clicking the search button(figure out how)